Making Money is what business must do!

 This is the business equivalent of engine oil or fuel in a car, it makes it run, and funds material, inventory, labour and other day to day costs.
 Consequently profit improves working capital.
 Likewise profitable businesses fund working capital more easily .

-Investors want to make more money with their money, not lose it!
+Investors want to make profits with their money, not lose it!
 Hence profitability is the measurement of management’s ability to operate efficiently.
-Above all, making money reflects your ability to perform in the future.
+Above all, making profit reflects your ability to perform in the future.

 It’s easier to hire good and high calibre staff when you’re making money.
 In contrast businesses that don’t make money find it difficult to pay and reward good staff.